What Is a Change Order?

 Key Features of Change Orders

 Formal Process: Change orders involve a detailed procedure, including documentation, review, negotiation, and agreement between the owner and contractor.
+Many contractors now use digital workflows through construction management tools like Workyard’s forms to standardize documentation and approvals.
 This ensures that the impact of the change on the project’s cost, schedule, and scope is fully understood.

 Types of Change Orders